sanchyalforn/ez_antibully/README.md

 [![GitHub contributors](https://img.shields.io/github/contributors/carlotacb/ClassController.svg)](https://GitHub.com/carlotacb/ClassController/graphs/contributors/)
 [![GitHub license](https://img.shields.io/github/license/carlotacb/ClassController.svg)](https://github.com/carlotacb/ClassController/blob/master/LICENSE)

-## Why we create this project...
-Our inspiration
+## Devpost description of the project

+### Inspiration

 Bullying in schools is a reality, and some of us, we used to see (or be part) of some of these unacceptable situacions.
 Also we hear about some projects and papers that talk a about how to prevent this situations on the psicologic way, and after take a lot on them we realize that if all the proces is automatized we can prevent all the situations in a easier way and making the study with more frequency.

-## What it does
+### What it does

 in a group of students.
 After answering a bunch of questions, we can visualize which student is seen as a leader for the rest of the group or which one is the person that

-## How we built it
+### How we built it

 For the **Front-End** we use _React.js_ (using _JavaScript_) with _Material UI_ for the components and _Sigma.js_ for the graph visualization.
 For the **Back-End** we use _Golang_ for the development of the endpoints and _MySQL_ for the database.

-## Challenges we ran into
+### Challenges we ran into

-This was our first time with go and all of it set of tech.
-We didn't know so much on what to ask to get good answers and ponderate our graph.
+During the development of this project we learn how to make a backend in Golang, and during the learn proces we have some issues that we solve, learning the lenguages in a 24-hackathon is always a challenge!
+Also we didn't know anything about the graph and we have the bottleneck with the development of the graph and also with the visualization of it.

-## Accomplishments that we're proud of
+### Accomplishments that we're proud of

-Finishing the whole web, it works better than the MVP that we first thought Good coordination and architecture
+We are very proud of all the project in general!
+Finishing the web on time and developing more than the MVP we think at the beggining of the hackathon.
+We had a good architecture and a coordination in the team.
+It was one of the best hackathons, just because the project was ended with more than the expected and ON TIME!

-## What we learned
+### What we learned

+For the backend part (as we commented in the _challenge_ part) we learn to do a backend in Golang, also we learn about Gorm.

+For the front-end part we learn about Material UI for the design of the web and also we learn about graph visualization.

-Comunication inside the team
+In general we learn about comunication inside the team.
-Golang
-Gorm

-## What's next for class control
+### What's next for class control

-growing number of questions and it's diversity and new AI algorithm to detect people, for their leadership and for their loneliness
+In the next vesions of ClassControl we think that the questions can be personalized and also the AI algorithm can be better and detect the people, for their leadership and for their loneliness, and create notifications and messages to show the teacher without having to look in the graph

 ## Requirements